08jne01/Maxwell-Equation-Solver/README.md

 # Maxwell-Equation-Solver

+Note there is a new version which can  be found here: https://github.com/08jne01/Simple-Maxwell-FDFD.

 This is a Finite Difference Frequency Domain sovler for maxwells equations in an optical fiber/waveguide implemented in C++.
 This is an implementation of the paper: https://doi.org/10.1364/OE.10.000853.

 Some example modes in different fibers https://imgur.com/a/CVyIGNq